Guest post by Elliot Hallmark

 It is worth considering whether our society can start to transition to a model the respects the young and addresses their desires.
 Such a mode of education would be beneficial in many ways.
 In this respect, the growing number of unschoolers and curriculum-less institutions for the young are promising and likely to advance this discussion.

-You have read this article education reform / Transforming Education with the title Is compulsory education really necessary? .
-You can bookmark this page URL https://machining33.blogspot.com/2012/08/is-compulsory-education-really-necessary.html.
+with the title Is compulsory education really necessary? .
+You can bookmark this page URL http://machining33.blogspot.com/2012/08/is-compulsory-education-really-necessary.html.
 Thanks!

 No comment for "Is compulsory education really necessary? "